-July hottest month ever, experts say
+July hottest month ever – meteorologists

 July was the hottest month in recorded history, the European meteorological authority Copernicus reported on Tuesday.
 This year has been the third-hottest on record thus far, the weather experts said, suggesting 2023 has a chance of beating 2016 as the hottest year in recorded history.